rodrigo-arias/raycast-project-hub/README.md

 - Create and manage projects with customizable colors
 - Organize links within projects with automatic favicons
 - Quick search through projects and links
+- Open all project links with a single command
 - Keyboard shortcuts for efficient navigation

 ## Usage